g0ofycat/Match/README.md

 	ELO_CHANGE = 200, -- // How close ELO can be for matchmaking
 	ELO_INCREASE_RATE = 50, -- // Higher ELO people may not be put in any matches.
 Finds more people in range every loop so they can be matchmaked
-	PRIORITIZE_WAIT_TIME = true, -- // When Continent Matchmaking fails, Matchmaking will be faster for people who have waited longer instead of people with closer ELO

 	-- // BATCHING

 	BATCH_SIZE = 50, -- // The Batch of the amount of keys fetched from the MemoryStore
-	MAX_FINDGROUP_ITERATIONS = 50, -- // Max amount of iterations to find the best group for the player MAX_QUEUE_STATUS_PLAYERS = 50, -- // The max amount of players are gotten and sent for each PublishAsync
+	MAX_QUEUE_STATUS_PLAYERS = 50, -- // The max amount of players are gotten and sent for each PublishAsync

 	-- // LOCKING

-	LOCK_TIMEOUT = 10, -- // How long 'Locking' lives before being removed.
+	LOCK_TIMEOUT = 10 -- // How long 'Locking' lives before being removed.
 Locking is a state that tells servers that the player is in a match so the edge case where 2 servers try to match make someone at the same time doesn't happen
 }

 Settings.Information = {